Chisato Sasada shares highlights and tips for enjoying the Freeride World Tour 2025 (Part 2)

 Freeride World Tour/DDaher

-From the perspective of an active athlete, right in the middle of her career, we asked her to write about the highlights and ways to enjoy the ongoing "Freeride World Tour 2025."
+From her perspective as an active athlete, she shares her insights on the highlights and ways to enjoy the ongoing "Freeride World Tour 2025."

-If you check this out, following the Freeride World Tour live will be even more fun!
+Checking this out will make following the Freeride World Tour live even more exciting!

 [Tournament Schedule]